Pillaknuff/PillaLab/Readme.md

 v 3   ***********************
-Pillalab is now uploaded to GitHub (private repos), minor changes will not result in incremented versions any more Auto-PID functions implemented
+Pillalab is now uploaded to GitHub (private repo), minor changes will not result in incremented versions any more Auto-PID functions implemented
+Pring To Log implemented

 v 2.1 ***********************
 Pillalab proudly presents: the motion module